sassoftware/restaf/doc.md

     allLinks = fileObject.links();
     allLinks.forEach( ( l, rel ) => {
-       console.log(\`Title: ${l.get( 'title' ) }  rel: ${rel} \` );
+       console.log(\`Title: ${rel}  rel: ${rel} \` );
     }

-**What is this l.get stuff?**

-The returned object is an immutable map and you can gets its properties using the get method on that map.
-If you are uncomfortable dealing with immutable objects you can convert it to a standard JS object as shown below:

-    allLinks = fileObject.links();
-    allLinks.forEach( ( l, rel ) => {
-       let ljs = l.toJS();
-       console.log(\`Title: ${ljs.title }  rel: ${rel} \` );
-    }

-Any immutable object can be converted to a standard JS object using the toJS() method.
-However this will result in more objects being created, garbage collected and so on.
-Recommend you stay with the immutable object representation.

 #### itemsList method

-If the restafObj type is 'itemsList' use this method to get the immutable array of id's in the current result object.
+If the rafObject type is 'itemsList' use this method to get the immutable array of id's in the current result object.
 This is really a convenience method for UI ( ex: showing a list of the id's).

 Below is an example listing all the id's

-    let idList = restafObj.itemsList();
+    let idList = rafObject.itemsList();
     for ( i = i ; i < id.size; i++ ) {
        console.log( idList.get( i ) );
     }

 #### scrollCmds method

-This method returns the restafLinks associated with pagination.
-This method can be used to get a restafLink associated with next, prev, last and first cmds(rel).
+This method returns the rafLinks associated with pagination.
+This method can be used to get a rafLink associated with next, prev, last and first cmds(rel).
 At any given time the server may return some, all or none of these.
-To ensure safe programming, always check if the returned restafLink is non-null.
+To ensure safe programming, always check if the returned rafLink is non-null.

-    let nextCmd = restafObj.scrollCmds( 'next' );
+    let nextCmd = rafObject.scrollCmds( 'next' );
     if ( nextCmd !== null ) {
         store.apiCall( nextCmd )
            .then ( restafobj => {...do something...} )